top of page

 Embroidered Panels, c.1569-84 © Royal Collection Trust

 During her time in the Talbots' custody, Mary's movements, contacts and activities were restricted.
-However, one activity that she did participate in was embroidery; engaging in this needlework, along with Bess (who participated alongside her when on an extended visits), enabled Mary to "assert control over her existence" (VICTORIA AND ALBERT MUSEUM, LONDON).
+However, one activity that she did participate in was embroidery; engaging in this needlework, along with Bess (who participated alongside her when on an extended visits), enabled Mary to "assert control over her existence" (Victoria and Albert Museum, 2024).
 The embroidered panels of canvas created were often small, easily portable, and consisted of different method of needlework, including cross-stitch.
-Bess, Mary and their female household embroidered over 100 panels over the years that Mary was held in the Talbots' captivity, at their various homes (including Chatsworth) with the pair often 'signing' their work with either their initials, monograms or cyphers (VICTORIA AND ALBERT MUSEUM, LONDON).
-Despite this. the extended time Mary spent in their custody caused increased tension between the married couple, due in part to the expenditure and effort required to keep their prisoner captive (ENGLISH HERITAGE).
+Bess, Mary and their female household embroidered over 100 panels over the years that Mary was held in the Talbots' captivity, at their various homes (including Chatsworth) with the pair often 'signing' their work with either their initials, monograms or cyphers (Victoria and Albert Museum, 2024).
+Despite this. the extended time Mary spent in their custody caused increased tension between the married couple, due in part to the expenditure and effort required to keep their prisoner captive (English Heritage, 2024).

 Portrait of an Unidentified Widow (known as 'Bess of Hardwick'), C. Johnson, c.1618 ©National Trust Images